CC: Good morning, Captain Ruppelt.

 Every word of the two-hour meeting was recorded on a wire recorder.
 The

-it several times.
-I can't tell you everything that was said, but to be
+heard it several times.
+I can't tell you everything that was said, but

-conservative, it didn't exactly follow the tone of the official Air Force
+to be conservative, it didn't exactly follow the tone of the official

-releases.
-Many of the people present at the meeting weren't as convinced
+Air Force releases.
+Many of the people present at the meeting weren't

-that the "hoax, hallucination, and misidentification" answer was quite
+as convinced that the "hoax, hallucination, and misidentification"

-as positive as the Grudge Report and subsequent press releases made out.
+answer was quite as positive as the Grudge Report and subsequent press

 CC: Well, taking these things to be real, honest-to-gosh,